-At the Claims Bureau we represent hundreds of people who were advised to transfer their pensions into SIPPs that were used to pay deposits on failed schemes, including property, that have collapsed.
+We represent hundreds of people who were advised to transfer their pensions into SIPPs that were used to pay deposits on failed investment schemes, including property, that have collapsed.

-This year we expect to recover more money for our clients because the FSCS (Financial Services Compensation Scheme), the safety net for members of the public who have been mis-sold financial services, has allocated £139 million from July 18 to March 19 to compensate people who were wrongly advised to transfer their pensions into SIPPs.
+This year we expect to recover more money for our clients because the FSCS (Financial Services Compensation Scheme), the safety net for members of the public who have been mis-sold financial services has allocated funds to compensate people who were wrongly advised to transfer their money into SIPPs pensions.

 We are here to support you if you have been a victim of financial loss through: